tarun-palisetty/connect4/README.md

 # iv) Play Game

-       This call allows the Players in the game to drop their disc in each turn, No player can drop two discs consiqutively and this result 409 HTTP error code.
-And also the method can result in WINNER during the play.
+       This call allows the Players in the game to drop their disc in each turn, No player can drop two discs consecutively and this result 409 HTTP error code.
+And also the method can result in WINNER during the play with Player details in the response.

        Method: PUT